EvertV/summit/README.md

-# summit
+# Summit
-A PHP test website for Summit1G
+A simple project to test master pages (from ASP.NET) in PHP